Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Why:

-- 128K token context window is ideal for analyzing large documents
+- 256K token context window for large documents

 Situation: Company with 20+ developers needing coding assistance, enterprise features, and control over data.